GigaKrish/Free_Tools/README.md

 # The Toolbox
-Here are some free tools which are modular and cross plaatform, can easily be integrated to your program or use them as it is.
+Here are some free tools which are modular and cross platform, can easily be integrated to your program or use them as it is.
+Use them wisely!
+I would be happy if you want to collaborate and put them into good use or simply create more tools.